Force of Nature

 What's in it (and what isn't)

-Beef, bison, venison, and elk are 100% grass-fed and grass-finished.
+Bison and beef are 100% grass-fed and grass-finished.
+Elk and venison are grass-fed and pasture-raised with up to 5% supplemental non-GMO feed permitted (per the company's FAQ).
+Chicken uses 100% certified organic feed supplemented by pasture forages.
 Organ percentages in the Ancestral Blends are published per SKU (typically 10–25% by weight, mostly heart and liver).
-No nitrates, no fillers, no carrageenan.
-The chicken is the weakest sourcing — pasture-raised but from a partner farm, not their own ranch.
+No nitrates, no fillers, no carrageenan in the ground products.

 Where they fall short

 Pricing is not for the squeamish — ground bison runs roughly twice what you'd pay for grocery-store grass-fed beef, and ground beef sits around $14 per pound.
 Shipping is reliable but you cannot beat the per-pound cost down by ordering small; the math only works if you commit to a freezer load.
-The chicken line, as noted, is sourced from a partner rather than Roam Ranch, and they don't currently publish that partner farm's name.
-Lastly, the brand leans hard into "ancestral" marketing in ways that can read as overheated if you came for the meat and not the philosophy.
+The marketing front-loads the regenerative Roam Ranch story while the actual sourcing for many SKUs is broader — elk and venison are entirely New Zealand sourced, bison and beef include international supply, and the chicken is from a partner farm rather than their own operation.
+None of that is necessarily disqualifying but the gap between "Texas regenerative ranch" framing and "we source from a global network" reality is real, and the company's self-defined Land Steward Index is not a third-party certification regardless of how it reads on the page.
+The brand also leans hard into "ancestral" marketing in ways that can read as overheated if you came for the meat and not the philosophy.

 Who it's for